-9. Communication and Consultation Strategy
+10. Communication and Consultation Strategy

-FSANZ has applied a communication strategy to this Application that involves advertising the availability of assessment reports for public comment in the national press and placing the reports on the FSANZ website.
-In addition, FSANZ will issue a media release drawing journalists' attention to the matter.
+As normally applies to all GM food assessments, FSANZ has applied a communication strategy to this Application that involves advertising the availability of assessment reports for public comment in the national press and placing the reports on the FSANZ website for free public access.
+In addition, FSANZ issued media releases drawing journalists' attention to this Application.
+Two rounds of public comment have been conducted as part of the normal application process under the old procedures which were replaced by a new assessment process on 1 October 2007.